IaVashik/PCapture-LIB/SRC/Utils/readme.md

     dev.error("Entity is invalid!
 Entity ID: {}", someEntity.GetID())
 }
 ```
 ## [Utils/file.nut](file.nut)

 This file defines the `File` class for reading from and writing to files.
-Due to the way file operations are handled in VScripts, there is a specific requirement when reading data from a file: **a one-tick delay is needed after calling `updateInfo()` before accessing the file contents.** This ensures that the file has been properly read and the data is available in the cache array.
+This class simplifies file interactions by providing convenient methods for writing and reading data.
+It utilizes a global cache to store file contents, allowing for efficient data access after a one-tick delay.

 ### `File(path)`

 **Constructor**

 This creates a new `File` object for the specified file path.
 The file extension ".log" is automatically added if it is not already present in the path.
-A cache array is also created in the global scope to store the lines of the file.
+A cache array is also created in the global scope using the file name as the key to store the lines of the file.

 **Parameters:**

 * `path` (string): The path to the file, relative to the `cfg` directory.
+The path should only contain the file name.
+Folders are not supported.

+**Note:**

+*   The file name cannot contain special characters, spaces, or forward slashes (/).
+Using such characters might lead to unexpected behavior or errors in file operations.
+*   To include a double quote character (") within the text being written to the file using the `write` method, use double escaping (\\").
+For example, to write the string `He said, "Hello!"`, use `myFile.write("He said, \\"Hello!\\"")`.

 **Example:**